 - Limited accounting entries

-Your Company in Estonia has the largest team among e-Residency services providers after Xolo.
-Founded 100% by e-residents, it now has employees from all around the world, communicating in various languages.
+Your Company in Estonia was founded 100% by e-residents.
+It now has employees from all around the world, communicating in various languages.
 According to their website, their goal is not to be the cheapest service provider but the best one.

 Their company set-up fee is 390 euros, with two different plans on offer: